Hypothesize-Tech/costkatana-backend/knowledge-base/README.md

 4. **Troubleshooting**: Use technical details for problem resolution
 5. **Best Practices**: Share documented best practices and recommendations

-This knowledge base enables AI agents to provide accurate, helpful, and contextually appropriate assistance to AI Cost Optimizer users, with deep understanding of system capabilities and real-time integration with platform features.
+This knowledge base enables AI agents to provide accurate, helpful, and contextually appropriate assistance to CostKatana users, with deep understanding of system capabilities and real-time integration with platform features.